 In the meantime, there are a few small changes you can make to your lifestyle which can help to boost the health of your sperm:

-• Exercise regularly – according to a recent study “Men who exercised for 15 or more hours weekly at a moderate to vigorous rate had a 73% higher sperm count than those who exercised less than 5 hours per week.
-Mild exercise did not affect sperm quality.”
+- Exercise regularly – according to a recent study “Men who exercised on average 11 hours weekly at a moderate to vigorous rate had a 43% higher sperm count than those who exercised less than 1 hour per week.’”
 Exercise also helps to reduce stress and anxiety which are often closely associated with low sex drive and erectile dysfunction.
 On top of all of this, regular exercise will help you get to and maintain that healthy BMI which is important for sperm production.